 - Not smoking.
-If you smoke, talk to your doctor about how to successfully quit.
+If you smoke, talk to your doctor about steps to help you quit.

-- Raising the head of your bed onto 4-6 inch blocks.
+- Raise the head of your bed onto 4 to 6 inch blocks.

-- Not eating or drinking for 3-4 hours before you lie down or go to bed.
+- Do not eat or drink for 3 to 4 hours before you lie down or go to bed.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.